 - 40 hours of academic tuition per week

-- Visit to a teaching hospital and work experience
+- Visit to a London hospital and medical research facilities

 - First Aid Qualification